Diversity, Sustainability, and Transformation South-Central Mozambique

 Satellite image analyses of locally protected forest patches shows relatively stable boundaries over time, pollensampling by Pascoal Gota together with the traditional leader of Luido village; Some example of the diversity of species found in the forest; Illegal and legal logging from Inhambane is the greatest threat against heritage protection.

-The Chongene Archaeological and Biocultural Heritage Park – PArBiC project
+Chongene Archaeological and Biocultural Heritage Park

 The Chongene area has a living maritime heritage and is rich in archaeological sites (mainly shellmidden sites) which are threatened by tourism development and extractive industries.
 The Chongene Archaeological and Biocultural Heritage Park is a collaborative project which will reserve parts of the Chongene area.
 The park will include outdoor signed trails showcasing the rich archaeology of the region and the maritime heritage.
 A heritage visitor center will be constructed which will combine archaeology, oral history and biodiversity education.